Testing your app

 - Select the “Create a new test app” button and fill out the form to register a new application with the Login.gov IdP in the test sandbox environment.

-- Start testing!
-If you need to troubleshoot an issue that is not covered in the developer documentation, please submit a support ticket through the Partner Support Help Desk.
+- If you need to troubleshoot an issue that is not covered in the developer documentation, please submit a support ticket through the Partner Support Help Desk.
 We can also add you to our partner support Slack channel and the Login.gov team will help you along the way.

 - When you’re ready to go to production, please follow our production deployment instructions.
 We’ll manage your application’s promotion to production.
 The move to production may take up to two weeks.